 - iSono Health

 - Pow Bio

 - Visolis Inc.

 - Acquire valuable, real-world research experience and training on a long-term project;

 - Work full-time and earn a competitive salary;

-- Explore career options and define direction for graduate studies;
+- Explore career options and define the direction for graduate studies;

-- Network with a variety of industry, QB3-Berkeley, and student researchers;
+- Network with a variety of industries, QB3-Berkeley, and student researchers;

 - Work one-on-one with mentors and utilize advanced laboratory facilities;